Near Shaftsbury in Bennington County, Vermont — The American Northeast (New England)

 Erected 2006 by Vermont Division For Historic Preservation.

 Location.
 42° 59.289′ N, 73° 12.406′ W. Marker is near Shaftsbury, Vermont, in Bennington County.
-Marker is on Ethan Allen Highway (Vermont Route 7A) half a mile north of Tunic Road, on the right when traveling south.
-Touch for map.
+Marker is on Ethan Allen Highway (Vermont Route Touch for map.
 Marker is in this post office area: Shaftsbury VT 05262, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured Shaftsbury (approx. 0.3 miles away); Railroad Station (approx. 4.3 miles away); Park-McCullough House (approx. 4½ miles away); Home Where Lt .Colonel Baum Died (approx. 4.8 miles away); Walloomsac M.E.
-Church (approx. 5½ miles away in New York); Henry Covered Bridge (approx. 5.8 miles away); Site of Home of John Wood (approx. 5.8 miles away in New York); Birthplace of Vermont (approx. 5.9 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+Shaftsbury (approx. 0.3 miles away); Railroad Station (approx. 4.3 miles away); Park-McCullough House (approx. 4˝ miles away); Home Where Lt .Colonel Baum Died (approx. 4.8 miles away); Walloomsac M.E.
+Church (approx. 5˝ miles away in New York); Henry Covered Bridge (approx. 5.8 miles away); Site of Home of John Wood (approx. 5.8 miles away in New York); Birthplace of Vermont (approx. 5.9 miles away).

 Regarding Governor Jonas Galusha Homestead.
 The Governor Galusha House has been documented in the The Library of Congress Historic American Buildings Survey/Historic American Engineering Record as the Governor Galusha House, Shaftsbury Center, Bennington County, VT.
 The HABS documented the building in 1937 and states the following: